Seattle

 Can I arrange a no-cost cremation in Seattle?

-A “no-cost” cremation normally refers to a whole-body donation program where the deceased’s remains are cremated free of charge after the donation.
-If you wish to donate your body to science in Washington, the University of Washington’s Willed Body Program accepts donations and is a non-profit organization.
+A “no-cost” cremation normally refers to a whole-body donation program in which the deceased’s remains are cremated free of charge after the donation.
+If you wish to donate your body to science in Washington, the University of Washington’s Willed Body Program, a non-profit organization, accepts donations.

 Following the donation, the cremated remains are interred in the community plot at Evergreen-Washelli Cemetery or can be returned to the family.
 However, not all donations can be accepted.
 You can find out more on their website.